ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 Coq < tauto.
 No more subgoals.

-Moreover, if it has nothing else to do, tauto performs introductions.
+Moreover, if it has nothing else to do, :tacn:`tauto` performs introductions.
-Therefore, the use of intros in the previous proof is unnecessary. tauto can for instance prove the following:
+Therefore, the use of :tacn:`intros` in the previous proof is unnecessary.
+:tacn:`tauto` can for instance for:

-Coq < (* auto would fail *)
+Coq < (* auto would fail * )
 Goal forall (A:Prop) (P:nat -> Prop),
 A \/ (forall x:nat, ~ A -> P x) -> forall x:nat, ~ A -> P x.
 1 subgoal